Why life is hot: Summary and Conclusion

 In his 2025 Nobel Prize lecture Hopfield pointed out: ``\,`Free energy' is the key.
 High-energy molecules like glucose or adenosine triphosphate are expensive for a cell to make, and a biochemical process using unexpectedly large numbers of high-energy molecules in a simple process must be paying that cost for a purpose.'' \cite{hopfield2025nobel}

 This argument can be taken further.
 Most of the energy contained in the currency metabolites is not transformed into chemical work, but dissipated as heat into an organism's environment.
-This might seem wasteful at first glance, but we have shown that it provides living organisms with a highly versatile tool to optimize different fitness functions.
-Nature has driven this mechanism into saturation.
-In other words, living organisms do not make a compromise between a thrifty use of resources and a moderate improvement of chemical reaction networks.
-Rather, they take up all the energy needed to run the mechanism optimally, irrespective of the fact that most of the energy is `wasted' as heat.
+This might seem wasteful at first glance, but it provides living organisms with a flexible tool to optimize their fitness.
+That Nature has driven this mechanism into saturation means that living organisms do not make a compromise between a thrifty use of resources and a moderate improvement of chemical reaction networks.
+Rather, they take up all the energy needed to run the mechanism optimally even if most of the energy is `wasted' as heat.
 This indicates that from an evolutionary perspective, being able to adapt flexibly to various fitness functions is advantageous over being economical with energy consumption.
 Life is therefore hot because it is versatile {\it and} adaptive.